Freedom Forever

 Jump into our guides and start learning

 We’ve talked to hundreds of Nevadans who have already gone through the solar panel installation process.
-Here’s what Renoites should expect when going solar.
+Here’s what Reno residents should expect when going solar.
 We’ll also touch on local and federal solar incentives to help reduce your solar panel installation’s cost.

-A typical residential solar installation in Reno costs $7,677 to $21,933, depending on the size of your system and what financial incentives you qualify for.
+A typical residential solar installation in Reno costs $11,830 to $23,659, depending on the size of your system.

 The size of your solar panel system is a big factor in your total cost.
 The average Nevada household needs a system with a capacity of 7.2 kW to fully offset their electricity costs.
 You might need a smaller or larger system, depending on your household energy use.